mazurbeam/portfolio/src/resources/conmitto/index.md

 # Conmitto

-One of the first projects I started contributing to with Stackend Solutions and has become one of our biggest projects with several developers currently working on it.
-I contributed heavily to both the frontend and backend architecture.
+One of the first projects I started contributing to with Stackend Solutions.

 ## What I did
 - Assisted with migrating the Flask API to Django at a critical point in the app's development.
 - Created the redux store

 ## Libraries / Tools
-- Python / Django / DRF
+- Python / Django
 - Postgres
 - React / Redux
 - SASS